 While taking zidovudine, it is important to keep all of your appointments with your health care provider.

 What is zidovudine?

-Zidovudine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the following uses:
+Zidovudine is a prescription medicine approved by the U.S.

 What should I tell my health care provider before taking zidovudine?

 Before taking zidovudine, tell your health care provider: